w3f/polkadot-wiki/docs/learn/maintain-guides-async-backing.md

 Pull the latest version of Cumulus for use with your parachain.
 It contains necessary changes for async backing compatibility.
-Latest on master branch of [Polkadot-SDK](https://github.com/paritytech/polkadot-sdk) is currently sufficient.
-Any 2024 release will work as well.
+Latest on master branch of [Polkadot-SDK](https://github.com/paritytech/polkadot-sdk) is should work as well as any 2024 release.

 ## Async Backing Terminology and Parameters